neopragma/sociabletests/README.md

 J.B.
 Rainsberger's 2001 book, _JUnit Recipes: Practical Methods for Programmer Testing_, contains these plus quite a few more, but most of the terms have fallen out of use.
 I think some or most of the terms were already in use before then.

 Regardless of who should get credit for what, the basic idea of a _mock_ is a software construct that looks and acts like a real external dependency, but isn't real.
 It can return a predefined response to a call to any method/function of the real dependency, and it can keep track of the interactions between the client code (usually a test case) and itself.
 It reduces the cost of test setup and execution and ensures the behavior of the dependency will be consistent across executions of the test case, so the test case provides consistent and reliable results.

-Most material you see on the subject will talk about _classes_, _objects_, and _methods_.
-That's because TDD and its friends were invented in a time when Object-Oriented languages were very popular and commonly used for application development.
-Yet, TDD is not limited just to Object-Oriented languages.

 ## Do mocks lead to bad design?